 Does your Recycle Bin not refresh correctly?
 Or perhaps things are not fine with your Windows Media Center and you need to flush & rebuild Windows Media Center database!
 Or maybe you find that for some reason your right-click context menu has been disabled in Internet Explorer!
 Maybe you opted to be not-warned while deleting Sticky Notes and you now want the warning dialog box back!
 Or then perhaps, post a malware attack you find that your task manage or cmd or your Registry Editor has been disabled!

-50 problems … 1 solution … FixWin is the Windows Doctor you definitely want to have on your computer!
-1-click fixes for these and many more such common Windows problems are being offered in this well acclaimed freeware of ours.
+2] 50 problems … 1 solution … FixWin is the Windows Doctor you definitely want to have on your computer!
+1-click fixes for these and many more such common Windows problems are being offered in this well-acclaimed freeware of ours.

-For specific problems, you can also use the in-built Windows 7 Troubleshooters or the Microsoft Fix it solutions or the Automated Troubleshooting Solutions to resolve your issues.
+For specific problems, you can also use the in-built Windows 7 Troubleshooters or the Microsoft Fix it solutions or the Automated Troubleshooting Solutions or the Microsoft Diagnostics Service portal to resolve your issues.
 You may find additional posts to help solve your particular problems at these following links: Windows help tutorials, Troubleshooting Windows, Repairing Windows and Windows Tips.

 And if all fails, there is always that panacea for all Windows troubles – REFORMAT!